clockworklabs/spacetime-docs/docs/unity/part-1.md

 spacetime start
 ```

+💡 Standalone mode will run in the foreground.
-💡Below examples Rust language, [but you may also use C#](../modules/c-sharp/index.md) at the cost of 1/2 the speed.
+💡 Below examples Rust language, [but you may also use C#](../modules/c-sharp/index.md).

 3. Run the following command to initialize the SpacetimeDB server project with Rust as the language: